Wallowa Red Azalea

 Clusters of rich red blooms that emerge from dark red buds, cover this azalea in mid to late spring; a compact upright shrub that is great along borders and as an accent; needs highly acidic and organic soil that is well drained

 Wallowa Red Azalea is covered in stunning clusters of lightly-scented red trumpet-shaped flowers at the ends of the branches from mid to late spring, which emerge from distinctive dark red flower buds before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.

 Wallowa Red Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.